 The iconic brownstone rowhouses occupy a special place in the New York psyche.
 Like the Brooklyn Bridge, yellow cabs, and $1 pizza, they’ve come to define the classic image of New York.
-They’re also madly expensive and can stir teeth-baring jealousy in everyone who wants one.
+They’re also expensive and can stir teeth-baring jealousy in everyone who wants one.
 You can find thousands of these structures on streets all over the five boroughs.
 All of them stacked up like glistening expensive pancakes.
 With their regal banisters and elegant doorways, these stately homes are upward mobility symbols for many New Yorkers.
 But how did they first come about?
-What is it about this innocuous chocolate-colored stone that makes it so ubiquitous and desired in the city?
+What about this innocuous chocolate-colored stone makes it so ubiquitous and desired in the city?
 Let’s jump into a little bit of NYC history and find out.

 Where do brownstones come from?Where do brownstones come from?

 Let’s get one thing out of the way first.
 Only a small part of brownstone townhouses are made of brownstone.
 Most of the structure is brick, with the outward façade made of brownstone.
 Despite brownstone homes giving off an idea of permanence, they’re anything but.
 The material is very soft and liable to crack and crumble over time, especially in NYC’s weather.
 But this softness makes it easy to cut and work with, which is why it became so popular.
 The rock is a type of sandstone that is pink when first cut.
 Eventually, though, it deepens into its classic brown hue once exposed to the air.